giantmagellan/US-Wildfires/README.md

-### Bryan's Branch
+### Phase 2: Cleaning, exploratory analysis and modelling (Date: 8/31/21)

-This branch looks at models for wildfire prediction in the United States with the following algorithms:
+### Phase 1: This branch looks at models for wildfire prediction in the United States with the following algorithms (Date: 8/16/21)
 - CART
 - C5.0